Hapoel Hadera F.C.: History

 in the league.
-It was first time after 20 seasons it was the last time to play in second tier.
+It was the first time after 20 seasons it was the last time to play in second tier.

 In season 2017–18, the club was promoted again to the Israeli Premier League for the first time after 40 years from the second place of Liga Leumit.

 In the next season, Hapoel Hadera made a big sensation in the Premier League and secured the place in the championship playoff, what brought the club to improve their previous record in the First Division, seventh place, and finish the season in the sixth place.
+In the following years Hapoel Hadera finished each season at the bottom half of the table, narrowly avoiding relegation until 2025, when it finished last in the league table and was relegated to the second division again.